JenDacanay/Speaker-Recognition-System/README.md

 Speaker 4 66%
 Speaker 5 99%
 Considering the terrible quality of some of these voice captures, the fact that all of these are better than random guesses ( some significantly so.. )Despite only one piece of training data is astonishing.
 The fact that it was better than random guessing in all the cases, and mostly correct in a few is very impressive

+##### <i> This final project was a result of the collaborative effort to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm. </i>

 ### References